Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.8] MISSING FEATURE (Erik): A new layer type for mesurement tools.
 - [target 1.8] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
 - [target 1.8] MISSING FEATURE (Alban): A feature to save a group that was created in BlueBrick, in the library
+- MISSING FEATURE (Alban): Enhance layer stack usability: add a context menu to delete a layer, allow drag'n'drop reorganization.
+- MISSING FEATURE (Alban): Enhance the part list export in HTML with some javascript for making the image optionnal.
+- MISSING FEATURE (Alban): Support mouse wheel in the library and layer panels.
+- MISSING FEATURE (Alban): Add a filter combobox in the bottom of the library
 - MISSING FEATURE (Alban): Autosave.
 - MISSING FEATURE (Alban): Split the toolbar in two (one for file, one for edition) + add a new toolbar for navigation
 - MISSING FEATURE (Patrick): Add an optionnal part outline to see more clearly the different parts when exporting the image